Skip to main content

 wine regions were represented

-Increase in overall wine spend on event days from 2022!
+Increase in overall wine sales on event days from 2023!

-NOTE: Perth is the MOULD x Pinot Palooza format where there are less producers and no wine bar so people purchase to consume on the day as well as for take home sales.
-But yes, put this city (and format) on your radar for 2024!
+NOTE: Perth and Brisbane were the MOULD x Pinot Palooza format where there are less producers and no wine bar so people purchase to consume on the day as well as for take home sales.
+But yes, this is the model moving forward.

 We've broken this down further than last year to show how our audience are looking for more than just wine though not at the expense of their spend on wine.